shaktisinghtanwar/loggly-core/README.md

 ********  log4net-loggly-core  *********
-This is loggly port into .net core 2.0
+This is loggly port into .net core 2.0  Appender

 loggly currently has plugins for Log4net